yiguangZ/Multi-Host-Guide/README.md

      - **oVirt / RHV**
      - **Proxmox VE**
      - **OpenStack Nova + Neutron + Cinder**
-   - These platforms integrate compute, storage, and networking into one portal and handle live‑migrations, failover, and resource balancing across all your nodes.

 ---

-By pointing each VM’s disk to a shared storage pool and using a uniform bridge network, you achieve a **true multi‑node virtualization cluster** with full CPU/memory isolation, fast live‑migration, and high availability—no nesting required.```
+By pointing each VM’s disk to a shared storage pool and using a uniform bridge network, we have a true multi‑node virtualization cluster with full CPU/memory isolation.